17th November 2023

 • Government institutions

-Key takeaways and recommendations
+Key recommendations

-By amending or repealing Articles 218 and 303 of the Labor code in accordance with the listed international standards, Kyrgyzstan would not only be in compliance with its own Constitution but would also be in compliance with its international legal obligations, improving the lives of women and contributing to the achievement of the sustainable development goals of the country and the world.
+By amending or repealing Articles 218 and 303 of the Labour code in accordance with the listed international standards, Kyrgyzstan would not only be in compliance with its own Constitution but would also be in compliance with its international legal obligations, improving the lives of women and contributing to the achievement of the sustainable development goals of the country and the world.

 Explore more resources